nikitavoloboev/data/focusing/goals.md

 Rebuild my personal website & have my own hosted blog I can extend (with RSS feed).
 Start writing to it.
 Share tools/projects details on my website.

 Start teaching with videos.
 Review, edit & publish quality content.

+## Clean up 2Do/GitHub tasks

+Currently 2Do holds 4900 tasks.
+Over 3500 of them are read-later links I have left before moving to Pocket.
+I want to clear up the list to < 500.

+This includes closing GitHub issues that are of priority to me.
+Beyond this I want to also clear Telegram Saved Messages & start clearing up Pocket list too after 2Do is done.
+Everything should be actionable and done with purpose & priority.

+## Financial stability

+Release something that is worth of selling.